Latest update: 29-01-2023

 ‘Augmented’ > Navy/Fleet > T2 > ‘Integrated’ > T1

-The reason I rank Navy/Fleet drones over T2 are the higher hitpoints and – in some cases – higher speed than their T2 equivalents.
+The reason I rank Navy/Fleet drones over T2 are simply more hitpoints and tracking, and – in some cases – higher speed than their T2 equivalents.

 The same basically applies to every size of combat drone.
 You can get light, medium and heavy combat drones.
 The larger, the slower but also more base damage and slower tracking.